RHagenson/2019-01-03-UNO/_episodes/11-trimming.md

 ## Trimmomatic Options

-To use Trimmomatic on Hydra, load the trimmomatic module with:
+To use Trimmomatic on Crane, load the trimmomatic module with:

 ~~~
 $ module load bioinformatics/trimmomatic